hossam26644/ebi-technical-test/1-REST/README.md

   - Checks that results:
     - Are in order.
     - Have fewer number than limit.
-    - returned with status code 200 (OK)
+    - Returned with status code 200 (OK)

 To run test_file.py:
   - Start the virtual environment and install requirments as in the run step.